ameyakarve/Icarus/README.md

 ### initModel

 This method initializes the Model object.
-It takes one arguement called options, which is a JS Object.
+It takes one argument called options, which is a JS Object.
 The different options that can be set here are:

 **store**: false by default.
 If set to true, the Model will sync with LocalStorage